 If a conditional offer of employment is made we will be expected to carry out checks that ensure eligibility to work and identity.
 We will also contact the referees provided to verify the dates and job titles as detailed in your application.
 In addition, we will require completed questionnaires about your health and a criminal records declaration.
 Security clearance requires that you submit information via the National Security Vetting process, please see link for further information UKSV

-Once you person has taken up employment with FCO Services, we will compile a file relating to your employment.
+Once you have taken up employment with FCDO Services, we will compile a file relating to your employment.
 The information contained in this will be kept within a secure location and will only be used for purposes directly relevant to your employment.
 We will also require your bank details, emergency contact details and – if relevant – details about you current civil service pension scheme.

 Personal information about unsuccessful candidates will be held on file for 24 months.
 After the recruitment exercise has been completed, it will then be destroyed or deleted.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.

-Your personal information may be shared with third parties as part of your employment within the civil service, including:
+Your personal information may be shared with third parties as part of your employment within the civil service, including but not limited to:

 - Civil Service Learning;